College of Business > Academics > Department of Management & Entrepreneurship > Combined Degrees > Combined Management Degree

 DePaul degree-seeking undergraduate students interested in earning a Master of Science in Management may apply to the bachelor's degree/Management (MS) combined program.
 Students may be able to obtain both degrees in an expedited period, typically in five years.

 Students must formally apply and be admitted to the Department of Management before beginning their graduate coursework.
-Upon identifying themselves as a combined degree applicant, the GMAT/GRE requirement will be waived.
 Undergraduate students who meet the following criteria may apply to this program:

 Students participating in this program will typically take three of the following graduate level courses during their senior year: